d-bliss/bitcoin-n-beers-v2/README.md

 # Bitcoin-N-Beers Website

-Bitcoin-N-Beers is a community of cryptocurrency enthusiasts.
-We're a volunteer-run group dedicated to fostering knowledge about cryptocurrency, blockchain, and decentralized technology in relaxed, informal settings.
+Bitcoin-N-Beers is a volunteer-run group dedicated to fostering knowledge about Bitcoin, crypto, blockchain, Web3 and other decentralized technology in relaxed, informal settings.
 Our gatherings are open to everyone — from seasoned experts to newcomers curious about the world of crypto.

 🌐 [Visit our live website](https://www.bitcoinandbeers.com/)